ginkgobioworks/abdev-benchmark/baselines/onehot_ridge/README.md

 - **Interpretable** — Each amino acid position contributes linearly to the property prediction.
 - **Simple & fast** — No embeddings or pretrained models are required.
-- **Alignment-aware** — The AHo numbering ensures positional correspondence across antibodies.
-- **Chain-aware** — VH and VL are concatenated directly to form a joint sequence representation.
 - **Reproducible** — Deterministic encoding, no random initialization or stochastic training.

 ### Why *Not* One-Hot Ridge?